ishswar/aws-s3Repo-usingBoto3/README.md

 ---

-- On fist user creation - Repo gets initialized (user bucket/Repo gets created that will stored all user information)
+- On fist user creation - User repo (bucket:ucsc-users.hw9) gets initialized (user bucket/Repo that will stored all user information)
-- Passwords are stored using one-way hash in S3 Repo as metadata of file in user bucket
+- Passwords are stored using [one-way sah256 hash](https://www.pythoncentral.io/hashing-strings-with-python/) in S3 Repo as metadata of file in users bucket 'ucsc-users.hw9'
 - During file upload we also show upload progress to see how much file has been uploaded to track long uploads
-- List file uses Python library print table to print data in tabular format
+- List file uses Python library [pretty table](http://zetcode.com/python/prettytable/) to print data in tabular format

 ---

-- There is unit test file tests3repo.py that does Unit test on each of the major functions for this project
+- There is unit test file tests3repo.py that does Unit test on each of the major functions needed for this project
-- Using file tear_down.py we can cleanup all users and theire files ( admin password is required for this - admin password is stored in s3repomain.py file )
+- Using file tear_down.py we can cleanup all users and their files ( admin password is required for this - admin password is stored in s3repomain.py file )

 # Schematic

 ![Schematic view](demo/S3-bucket-boto3.png)

 # Files

+As this repo has many files lets go over each of them in brief

 | File | Description |
 | ---- | --- |